PHP Extensions for Wordpress. What Extensions to Enable?

 Plus we gave you a behind-the-scenes look at our PHP dashboard, showing the extensions we use on WordPress sites that we manage.

 Remember, enabling unnecessary extensions is a no-no, so stick to what is needed.
 Also, keep your PHP version updated for the best website performance.
-Let’s ride a wave of progress together!
+Drop us an Aloha if you need any help with your WordPress website!

 Useful info?
 Spread the Aloha: